The Doors: Reunions

 The third post-Morrison album, An American Prayer, was released in 1978.
 It consisted of the band adding musical backing tracks to previously recorded spoken word performances of Morrison reciting his poetry.
 The record was a commercial success, acquiring a platinum certificate.
 Two years later, it was nominated for a Grammy Award in the "Spoken Word Album" category, but it ultimately lost to John Gielgud's The Ages of Man.
 An American Prayer was re-mastered and re-released with bonus tracks in 1995.

 In 1993, the Doors were inducted into the Rock and Roll Hall of Fame.
-In the ceremony, Manzarek, Krieger and Densmore reunited once again to perform "Roadhouse Blues", "Break On Through" and "Light My Fire".
+In the ceremony, Manzarek, Krieger and Densmore reunited to perform "Roadhouse Blues", "Break On Through" and "Light My Fire".
 Eddie Vedder filled in on lead vocals, while Don Was played bass.
 For the 1997 boxed set, the surviving members of the Doors reconvened to complete "Orange County Suite".
-The track was one that Morrison had written and recorded in early 1969, providing both vocals and piano.
+The track was based on one that Morrison had written and recorded in early 1969, providing both vocals and piano.

-The Doors reunited in 2000 to perform on VH1's Storytellers.
-For the live performance, the band was joined by Angelo Barbera and numerous guest vocalists, including Ian Astbury of the Cult, Scott Weiland, Scott Stapp, Perry Farrell, Pat Monahan and Travis Meeks.
-Following the recording of Storytellers: A Celebration, the band members joined to record music for the Stoned Immaculate: The Music of The Doors tribute album.
+The Doors reunited at the turn of the century to record music for the Stoned Immaculate: The Music of The Doors tribute album.
+Following the sessions, band members reunited in 2000 to perform on VH1 Storytellers.
+For the live performance, the band was joined by Angelo Barbera and numerous guest vocalists, including Perry Farrell of Jane's Addiction, Pat Monahan, Ian Astbury of the Cult, Travis Meeks, Scott Weiland of Stone Temple Pilots, and Scott Stapp of Creed.
 On May 29, 2007, Perry Farrell's group the Satellite Party released its first album Ultra Payloaded on Columbia Records.
 It featured "Woman in the Window", a new song with a pre-recorded vocal performance by Morrison.